Government response to Coronavirus

 Expanding eligibility & qualification for payments

-Income testing still applies.
-From 27 April 2020 the taper rate for the partner income test associated with JSP changed from 60c to 25c and from 25 September 2020 this rate increased to 27c.
-This change is temporary and will operate until the COVID-19 supplement ceases to be payable.
-As a result of this change, the new partner income test cut-out for JSP will be $3,086.10 per fortnight.
+From 27 April 2020, the taper rate for the partner income test associated with JSP changed from 60c to 25c and from 25 September 2020 to 31 March 2021 this rate is 27c.
+As a result of this change, the partner income test cut-out for JSP is $3,086.10 per fortnight for this period.

-From 25 September 2020 to 31 December 2020 the income free area for JSP and YA (other) has been increased to $300 a fortnight, with these payments being reduced by 60c in the dollar for amounts earned over $300 a fortnight.
+From 25 September 2020 to 31 March 2021, the income free area for JSP (except for single principal carer parents who have an income free area of $106 with a 40c taper rate) and YA (other) has been increased to $300 a fortnight, with these payments being reduced by 60c in the dollar for amounts earned over $300 a fortnight.

-The requirement for in-person identity verification at Centrelink offices at the point of claim has been temporarily waived from 24 March to 24 September 2020.
-Instead, applicants are permitted to declare identity information via telephony channel and upload identity documentation via myGov.
-6 months is allowed for full submission of required identity documentation.
+The requirement for in-person identity verification at Centrelink offices at the point of claim had been temporarily waived from 24 March to 24 September 2020.
+Instead, applicants were permitted to declare identity information via telephony channel and upload identity documentation via myGov.
+Six months was allowed for full submission of required identity documentation.
 Payment suspensions may be applied if not completed within the allowed timeframe.

-The Government is providing two $750 economic support payments to recipients of social security and veterans' payments, ABSTUDY living allowance, farm household allowance and FTB as well as holders of a PCC, CSHC or Commonwealth Gold Card.
+The Government has provided two $750 economic support payments to recipients of social security and veterans' payments, ABSTUDY living allowance, farm household allowance and FTB as well as holders of a PCC, CSHC or Commonwealth Gold Card.

 The first economic support payment of $750 was paid to people who were residing in Australia and, on a day in the period 12 March 2020 to 13 April 2020, received either: